Heating with wood pellets: the question to ask before choosing this method of heating?

 So let's take 700 kg / m3 equivalent to oil 350L in a volume of 1000 Litre.
 We need a 3 times more volume than your annual consumption of fuel oil or to an equivalence of oil 2500L a volume of 7,5 m3.

-Now it is necessary to also provide a volume "security" of 10 15% to be in our case: 9 3 to m2500 L oil equivalent.
+However it is necessary to also provide a "security" volume from 10 to 15% in our case: 9 m3 for 2500 L oil equivalent.

 Therefore at final a pellet volume 3,5 times greater than the storage volume of oil equivalent energy and a tonnage 2 times higher than that of oil (or gas m3).